Andre-Diamond/ambassador-workshop/catalyst-proposal/milestone1.md

 ### Open a new cardano-multisig wallet to manage proposal funds
 Changes to first PoA:
-- We created a multisignature account, using the Mesh Multisig platform, where we receive and distribute proposal funding.
+- We created a multisignature account, using the Mesh Multisig platform where we receive and distribute proposal funding.
 - The Wallet addr1: addr1xymgnqqlemvc5a6a6n7n3spyxr0t8264a4ys6aflcnqf77tmnylfxupxj8y36hvrnm4k5n828e8stxk3agejrjm4fh9q9anrm6
 - The multisignature wallet now consists of 5 signers